- Our Policies

 Title page should contain the title of the paper in bold face, title case (font size 14), names of the authors in normal face, upper case (font size 12) followed by address in normal face lower case.
 The author to whom all correspondence addressed should be denoted by an asterisk mark.
 The title should be as short as possible and precisely indicate the nature of the work in the communication.
 Names of the authors should appear as initials followed by surnames.
 At the bottom of the left corner of the title page, please mention “*Address For correspondence” and provide a functional e-mail address.
 The address of the corresponding author to whom all correspondence may be sent should be given only if it is different from the address already given under authors’ names.

 The title should accurately, clearly, and concisely reflect the emphasis and content of the paper.
 The title must be brief and grammatically correct.
 The titles should not normally include numbers, acronyms, abbreviations or punctuation.
 They should include sufficient detail for indexing purposes but please be general enough for readers outside the field to appreciate what the paper is about.
-The title should be no more than 20 words in length.
+Avoid specialist abbreviations if possible.
+Titles are no more than 10–12 words.

 - Abbreviations should be defined in parentheses the first time they appear in the abstract, main text, and in figure or table captions and used consistently thereafter.